Seneca-SRT111-Fall2026/SRT111-Lab2/README.md

     ```

 ## INVESTIGATION 2: USING COMMAND LINE ARGUMENTS
-So far you have been using the input() function to get user input.
+So far you have been using the `input()` function to get user input.
 We can also provide input from command line as an argument after your script name on the command line.
 In this section, you will learn how to pass an argument to your Python script, but this time, the argument will be passed when you execute your Python script from the terminal.
-In fact, your script name is also an argument to python interpreter.
+In fact, your script name is also an argument to Python interpreter.
 You can provide additional arguments.

-In order to access command line arguments in Python, we will need to use a special python object called `sys.argv` from the `sys module`.
-We can use the python keyword import to load the `sys module` so that we can access it in our python script. `sys.argv` is a list object which is used to hold everything given at the command line, including the command itself.
+In order to access command line arguments in Python, we will need to use a special Python object called `sys.argv` from the `sys module`.
+We can use the Python keyword `import` to load the `sys module` so that we can access it in our python script. `sys.argv` is a list object which is used to hold everything given at the command line, including the command itself.

 The `sys module` is one of the built-in modules that comes with the Python interpreter.
 By issuing the import sys statement at the top of a python script, it will load the code written by another person.
 Each 'library' (or 'module') that gets loaded will give us extra functionality and objects to our python script.